-D.21.9.4 -- When the resource is released to return to the Designated Dispatch Point (DDP), the Finance Unit will close out the Invoice including estimated time for return travel.
+D.21.9.4 -- When the resource is released to return to the Designated Dispatch Point (DDP), the Finance Unit will sign commercial invoices and submit them to the payment center.

-D.21.9.5 -- The incident will submit a payment package including all signed originals of OF-286, copy of SF-1449 or OF-294, copy of resource order (ONLY if order is filled outside of IROC), supporting documentation per the Interagency Incident Business Management Handbook (i.e., repair orders, commissary issues, findings and determinations for claims, and any other documents supporting additions or deductions to the payment), and transmittal sheet to the designated payment office.
-The Contractor will be given a copy of all payment documents at the incident.
+D.21.9.5 -- The incident will submit a payment package including all signed originals, including a detailed invoice that supports each day's activity, and a copy of SF-1449 or OF-294, copy of resource order (ONLY if order is filled outside of IROC), supporting documentation per the Interagency Incident Business Management Handbook (i.e., repair orders, commissary issues, findings and determinations for claims, and any other documents supporting additions or deductions to the payment), and transmittal sheet to the designated payment office.